 To note: The following activities must be completed via a Hot Work In Hazardous Zone Permit:

-- All Hot Works in LNG Hazardous Zones.
+- Conducting Hot Works in Liquefied Natural Gas (LNG) Hazardous Zones

 Download a blank Temporary Safe Area Permit